ujr/swtools/doc/Tools.md

 are given.
 As in Unix versions of echo, the newline can be omitted with the `-n` option, and interpretation of a few escape sequences can be turned on with the `-e` option (though not the `\c` escape to produce no further output).
-You may want to search the Internet for the little story about *The Unix and the Echo* by Doug McIlroy.
+You may want to read the little story about [The Unix and the Echo](./UnixEcho.md) by Doug McIlroy.

 ## Transliteration